Ross Watson (game designer): Freelance Work

 Watson has worked as a freelance writer, game designer, and IP consultant since 2001.
 He consulted with Catalyst Game Labs on Shadowrun 5th edition and has designed several game products for Pinnacle Entertainment Group, including Lankhmar: City of Thieves and the Last Parsec.
 Watson contributed to the No Quarter Presents: Urban Adventure project for Privateer Press and In Defense of Innocence for Wyrd Games.

 Podcast and Blog

 The Rogue Warden is Watson's personal blog about gaming that he started in 2012.
-It was nominated for an ENNie award in 2013, and has since been combined with his personal web page.
+It was nominated for an ENNie Award in 2013, and has since been combined with his personal web page.
 Watson hosted the Gamer's Tavern podcast, a show discussing gaming and game design.
 In mid-2016, he stepped down from hosting the podcast.

 Video games

-Watson worked as a narrative designer on Dark Millennium Online, Regicide, and Darksiders II.
+Watson worked as a narrative designer on Dark Millennium Online, Warhammer 40,000: Regicide, and Darksiders II.
 For Regicide, he wrote the main story, cutscenes, and in-game dialogue.
 On Darksiders II, Watson worked on portions of the main game's script and wrote the stories and dialogue for all three DLCs.
 He wrote the dialogue, story, and promotional trailers for Battlefleet Gothic: Armada.